 I know that no one ever says any fee is too low, but when resorts can’t pay for needed improvements and the resort experience deteriorates, no one’s happy.
 The challenge facing resort managers today is finding the right balance.
 They need to have the money to keep their properties in top condition while keeping assessments manageable.
 They need to include the necessities for a great vacation, but charge for “extras.”

 One increasingly important revenue source is rentals, which provided 17 percent of resort revenue in 2013, having grown $1.6 billion in 2012 to more than $1.8 billion in 2013.
 When charged for on-site services or even for resort fees, renters represent an even stronger revenue potential.
 However, a successful resort experience means renters are top prospects for sales, and the success of that visit may be impacted if they feel they were constantly reaching for their wallets.
-Here, Resort Trades checks in with some top talents for tips on walking the tightrope.
+Still, some renters believe there are perks to renting instead of owning property, you can see an example in this NovaCredit.com article.
+You can also check out, Resort Trades checks in with some top talents for tips on walking the tightrope.

 Dale Goodman, RRP, CHA, president of Newport News, Va.-based Goodmanagement, advises that resorts start with the basics: making sure owners pay their assessments.
 “Collect every nickel,” he says.
 “If owners don’t pay, find a way to maximize the value of delinquent and association-owned inventory through rentals.”